BeeBerat/FireGuard/README.md

 Language folder and language files have been added, you can edit these files as you wish.

-Added AuthMeReloaded Support, your players will enter their passwords first and then it will authenticate.s
+Added AuthMeReloaded Support, your players will enter their passwords first and then it will authenticate.